cfug/dio/dio/migration_guide.md

   );
   ```

-If you have your own request method that wraps `diox`:
+If you have your own request method that wraps `dio`:
 ```dart
 void request(
   Uri uri, {